 When it comes to internet search for products, services or answers, the starting point is the user’s intent.
 As a user, you expect to find relevant results that meet your needs and, the more specific your search question, the better the answers.

-In enterprise search, employees need to be able to find relevant information (contracts, templates, graphics, etc.) quickly, but they may get frustrated if search results are inadequate.
+In enterprise search, employees need to be able to find relevant information quickly (contracts, templates, graphics, etc.), but they may get frustrated if search results are inadequate.

 Understanding how people search for information and how they behave when they see the search results can help organizations plan their content management.
 Unlike online searches for consumer products crawling millions of external sites, enterprise search relies on good quality in-house data and indexing, which means that users must take an active role when organizing and tagging content.